The CRUK CoL Centre PhD Programme

 Applicants do not need to submit information relating to English language skills during the CoL Centre application process.
 If you are offered a PhD studentship you might require an English language qualification to apply at the host university.

 The funding for this fellowship covers students with Home tuition fee status only.
 For more information on Home tuition fee status please visit the UKCISA website.
 Please note that we will only be able to offer studentships to candidates that have Home tuition fee status or provide evidence that they can fund the international portion of the tuition fee from external sources (i.e. not self-funded).

 Before beginning an application, you should read the information on this page and the “completing the application form” page.
 You should also find out about the projects being offered to start in September 2023 and their supervisors via the specific project pages below.

-Your application must be submitted by the deadline: 12 noon 16 March 2020
+- Your application must be submitted by the deadline: 10 November 2022, noon

-Programme start date: 21 September 2020
+- Programme start date: September 2023

-During the interview day, candidates will find out more about the PhD programme, will be interviewed by a panel of CRUK CoL faculty, and have the opportunity to meet the relevant supervision teams.
-Fellowships will be awarded to the best applicants based on information submitted on the application form, references and performance during the interviews.
+During the interview, candidates will be interviewed by a panel of CRUK CoL Centre academics from across the Centre’s partners.
+Please note that not all projects will be funded and studentships will be awarded to the best applicants based on information submitted on the application form, references and performance during the interview.

 PhD Projects available